-Not much has been written on the economic impact of events, and in particular we lack independent studies which focus on long-term impact.
-Most evaluations of the impact and legacy of events take place either before the event or directly after it, both of which are problematic.
-Studies conducted prior to the event are often promotional in nature, over-estimating the tangible economic benefits and under-estimating the costs25, whilst studies undertaken soon after an event often fail to pick up on long-term impacts.
-There are few studies that have looked at the economic impacts of cultural events, or at larger local and regional events those events which have played a major role in placemaking and which many of the Inquiry's focus group participants have found so memorable.
+Not much has been written on the economic impact their social value, including benefits for health, of events, and in particular we lack independent wellbeing and levels of physical activity.
+The studies which focus on long-term impact.
+Most Treasury's Green Book guidance provides a evaluations of the impact and legacy of events take detailed approach for appraising policies and place either before the event or directly after it, events in wellbeing terms.
+This is discussed both of which are problematic.
+Studies conducted further in Chapter Five of this report. prior to the event are often promotional in nature, over-estimating the tangible economic benefits There is also strong evidence to show that many and under-estimating the costs25, whilst studies events boost civic pride and increase levels of undertaken soon after an event often fail to pick up social connection.
+These social impacts also have on long-term impacts.
+There are few studies that economic value, although this too can be difficult have looked at the economic impacts of cultural to measure.
+Civic pride is integral to placemaking creating places where people want to live and work events, or at larger local and regional events and where young people want to stay.
+Increasing those events which have played a major role in people's satisfaction with their town centre is placemaking and which many of the Inquiry's focus group participants have found so memorable. one of the medium-term aims of the Levelling Up programme of work, alongside reducing geographic disparities in civic pride.
+Civic and community pride will also be discussed in more detail in Chapter Four.